luigifreda/pyslam/README.md

 $ cd pyslam
 ```

 Then, use the available specific install procedure according to your OS.
-The provided scripts will create a **single python environment** that is able to host all the [supported local features](#supported-local-features)!
+The provided scripts will create a **single python environment** that is able to host all the [supported components and models](#supported-components-and-models)!

 - **Ubuntu**  [=>](#ubuntu)
 - **MacOs** [=>](#macos)